 The company raised capital to pay the costs of further clinical trials, as the cost of these trials is very high.
 This is the usual path for young Biotech companies, and it will be necessary to raise more capital for further trials if the company stays independent.
 The earliest that Oncoprex could be available to patients is two years after raising the capital in this IPO.

-Genprex CEO Rodney Varner said, “We are looking forward to continuing our clinical trials and to explore Oncoprex's effectiveness on other cancers.
+Genprex CEO Rodney Varner said, “We are looking forward to continuing our clinical trials and exploring Oncoprex's effectiveness on other cancers.
 We want to provide lung cancer patients with better choices and the ability to use effective gene therapy in their treatment.”

 The IPO underwriter is Network1 and they have an over-allotment option in the transaction, also known as a “Green Shoe”.
 Genprex has raised approximately $12 mill in prior investment rounds.